 From plastic to silicone, there are all sorts of teethers available in the market today, each one shinier than the previous!

-While teethers are also toys and do need to attract a child’s attention, keep in mind that they are specifically designed to wind up in your child’s mouth.
+While teethers and rattle toys do need to attract a child’s attention, keep in mind that most of them are specifically designed to wind up in your child’s mouth.
 This means that above all else, they have to be safe.

 We believe that the best teethers are made of wood and designed to be light, textured, and easy to hold.
 Some other reasons we love wooden teethers are: